Homeowners/Dallas, NC/Code Violations

 How long do I have to fix code violations in Dallas?

 Timelines vary by municipality and violation severity.
-In Charlotte, you typically receive a written notice with a specific compliance deadline.
-You can appeal within 10 days if you believe the violation is incorrect.
+In Dallas, you typically receive a written notice with a specific compliance deadline.
+You can appeal within the window stated on the notice (often around 10 days) if you believe the violation is incorrect.

 What happens if my property is condemned in Dallas?